Benefits of a commercial React Native video player vs DIY with open source

 3. Third-party integrations

-There is a notable difference between open source react-native-video and THEOplayer React Native in terms of third-party integrations.
+There is a notable difference between open source react-native-video and THEOplayer React Native video player in terms of third-party integrations.
 React-native-video does not offer out-of-the-box integrations with third-party DRM providers, nor does it have integrations for ad insertion or analytics.
 While it is possible to use DRM with react-native-video, you will need to build and maintain the necessary connectors yourself.

 What happens if certain features are not working properly on newer or older operating system versions?
 Or if the bridges require fixing?
 Suppose you need additional features or third-party integrations, which are not available yet?
 When it comes to support, a commercial React Native video player like THEOplayer typically offers more options compared to an open source video player such as react-native-video.